Asa, Kwara State

 Asa is a local government area in Kwara State, Nigeria.
 The Asa local government secretariat is located in the town of Afon.
-The Asa local government area contains several towns and villages which include Ogbondoroko, Afon, Laduba, Aboto, Balah, Eyenkonn, Pampo, Ogele, Olowokere, and Aboto Alfa.
+The Asa local government area contains several towns and villages which include Afon, Ogbondoroko, Laduba, Aboto, Balah, Eyenkonrin, Pampo, Ogele, Olowokere, and Aboto Alfa.

-It has an area of 1286 km2 and a population of 126,435 at the time of the 2006 census.
-Islam ] is its primary religions, while ethnic groups such as the Yoruba, Hausa, and Fulani are represented in the area.
+It has an area of 1286 km2 and had a population of 126,435 at the time of the 2006 census.
+Islam is the primary religion practiced, while ethnic groups such as the Yoruba, Hausa, and Fulani are represented in the area.

 The postal code of the area is 240.